zxc322/Evo_web_service/README.md

 ## Function 'Find user'

-**You can find any user in data base by filling form and clicking the 'Search' button**
+**You also can find any user in data base by filling form and clicking the 'Search' button**

 ```python
 def find_email_user(email):